cwchilvers/UCI-TCBC-05/README.md

 * [jQuery](https://jquery.com/)

 ## Usage
-The deployed version can be accessed at [uci-tcbc-05.cwchilvers.io](https://uci-tcbc-05.cwchilvers.io).
+The deployed version can be accessed [here](https://uci-tcbc-05.cwchilvers.io).

 ## Installation
 Clone the repository locally and open the `index.html` file in your browser.